 - The JQI was founded in 2006 as a joint institute between the National Institute of Standards and Technology (NIST) and the Department of Physics, University of Maryland at College Park, MD.
 Its overall goal is to pursue the science of coherent quantum phenomena.
-I was one of the original Fellows of the JQI from the NIST Physics Laboratory and now am an Emeritus Fellow.
+I was one of the original Fellows of the JQI from the NIST Physics Laboratory and now am an Emeritus Fellow and Adjunct Professor.

 Publication list of articles in science journals